 See the repo for the (non-ASF) Isis JRebel plugin.
-With some modification, this should work for IntelliJ too.

 Note that JRebel is a commercial product, requiring a license.
 At the time of writing there is also currently a non-commercial free license (though note this comes with some usage conditions).